- Advanced Cancer

 Colon and rectum

-The most common sites for colon or rectal cancer spread is to the liver or lungs.
+The most common sites for colon or rectal cancer spread are the liver and lungs.
 These cancers may also spread to nearly any other organ, including the bones and brain.

 Rectal cancer can also spread within in the pelvis, where the cancer started.
 This can be painful because it often grows into nerves and bones in this area.

-Esophageal cancer mostly grows near where it started.
+Esophageal cancer mostly grows near where it started (in the chest and belly).
 As it progresses, it may grow into nearby organs or major blood vessels, which can make it hard to treat.

 Because they are already in the blood, leukemias can be considered to have spread throughout the body when they are diagnosed.
 They can progress by filling the bone marrow with leukemia cells.
 The normal bone marrow is replaced and cannot make new blood cells.

-Some leukemias may spread outside of the blood and into the fluid that surrounds the brain and spinal cord.
-Tumors made up of leukemia cells can also occur in the skin or in other parts of the body, although this is not common.
+Some leukemias may spread outside the blood and into the fluid that surrounds the brain and spinal cord.
+Tumors made up of leukemia cells can also occur in the skin or in other parts of the body, but this is not common.
+In some types of leukemia, the cancer cells collect in the spleen, causing it to become large.
+Less often, leukemia cells settle in the liver, causing it to enlarge.
+In one type of leukemia, the cells deposit in the gums, so that they become red and swollen.

-Liver cancer doesn't often spread outside the liver.
+Liver cancer doesn’t often spread outside the liver.
 It tends to grow throughout the liver as it becomes advanced.
-If it does spread, it is most often to the lungs or bones.
+If it does spread, it’s most often to the lungs or bones.

 Lung cancer can spread to almost any organ of the body, but most often it will spread to the adrenal glands, liver, bones, or brain.
 It can also spread to the other lung.

 Melanoma can spread anywhere in the body.
 It first tends to go to lymph nodes near where it started, but then can spread to the brain, lungs, liver, and bones.
-It can also spread to distant parts of the skin.
+It can also spread to other areas of skin.

 Mouth and throat